fbpx

 This depends on the individual: how quickly your body responds; how many parts of the body need deeper work; and your priorities/what you would like to get from your session.
 If you’d just like to relax and have an amazing full body massage experience then we’d recommend 90 minutes.
 If you’d like to start working deeper on different parts of your body then it depends how many parts of the body you’d like to work on, how quickly they respond, and whether you’d still like a full body massage as well as the deeper work.
 Generally, muscles will respond faster if (i) they haven’t been tight for a long time, and (ii) the body is used to yoga/bodywork/something where we feel some pain, breathe into it and then feel better.
 Then your brain associates being in that condition with relaxation rather than with danger/injury.
 We can work effectively on some people in 15 minutes, if they’re experienced yoga practitioners and we only work on the tightest part of their body.
 Many regulars prefer 2-3 hour sessions so they can have a full body massage with extra time to work deeper on the areas needing more attention.
 It’s really open ended as there’s always more that can be done!

-What’s the difference between Thai massage and Ayurvedic yoga massage?
+What’s the difference between Thai massage and Therapeutic Ayurvedic Yoga Massage?

 Traditional Thai massage is given with the client fully clothed, so it’s not an oil massage.
 In AYM we can warm up and soften the soft tissues and promote circulation quicker through oil massage, and particularly with the use of calamus powder.
 Once the soft tissues are warmed up with the oil massage, we find that the stretches work better.
 This is the brilliance of AYM, and specifically of Kusum Modak who developed this method.

-As a modality does AYM work with the nervous system and is it Trauma-Informed?
+As a modality does Therapeutic Ayurvedic Yoga Massage work with the nervous system and is it Trauma-Informed?

-Ayurvedic Yoga Massage combines massage with tractions, mobilisations, rocking, and assisted stretches.
-Because it is dynamic we see where the body holds a lot tension, and we can work on getting the nervous system to release where we need it to with whichever tools seem to work best for each client.
+Therapeutic Ayurvedic Yoga Massage combines massage with tractions, mobilisations, rocking, and assisted stretches.
+Because it's dynamic we see where the body holds a lot tension, and we can work on getting the nervous system to release where we need it to with whichever tools seem to work best for you.
 It's often nothing short of miraculous.

 Please sign up to our newsletter :-)